ka411/Hackathon-ML-Model-for-Song-Prediction/README.md

 🎶 Hackathon Project: ML Model for Song Preference Prediction

-What kind of music do people love—and why?
+What kind of music do people love and why?
 Music taste often feels deeply personal, like a mirror of the soul.
 This project explores how machine learning can capture that essence by predicting individual music preferences based on user behavior and song features.

 📍 Project Summary